etoile/CoreObject/INSTALL.GNUstep.md

   - libsqlite 3.7.7, see <http://www.sqlite.org/>
   - EtoileFoundation, see <https://github.com/etoile/EtoileFoundation>

-**Note:** If you have the entire Etoile repository, EtoileFoundation is built together with CoreObject, by running 'make' in Frameworks or any other parent directories.
+**Note:** If you have the entire (Etoile repository)[https://github.com/etoile/Etoile], EtoileFoundation is built together with CoreObject, by running 'make' in Frameworks or any other parent directories.

 Build and Install